Public health law expert: Vaccine, mask mandates at your job are legal - NewsBreak

 He disagrees with using money as an incentive or punishment, but he said vaccine mandates are legal.

-“The vast majority of people will take the easier course and will get vaccinated and that’s perfectly within the employers’ right, and not just the employers’ right but the employers’ duty,” said Professor Gostin.
+“The vast majority of people will take the easier course and will get vaccinated and that’s perfectly within the employers’ right, and not just the employers’ right but the employers’ duty,” Gostin said.

 Gostin said many companies are waiting for the FDA to fully approve the vaccine before mandating it for employees.